Lipoma Removal Surgery

 A lipoma is a growth of fat cells in a thin, fibrous capsule usually found just below the skin.
 Lipomas aren't cancer and don't turn into cancer.
 Lipomas are the most common noncancerous soft-tissue growth.

 The skin is incised over the lipoma, and the fatty tissue is meticulously dissected away.
 The dissection technique may, in selected cases, be combined with a “press and squeeze” method.
+The surgeon places the incision directly over the lump and orients it in such a way that it gets hidden by natural wrinkles and creases of the skin.
 It’s analogous to delivering a baby through a small access area.
 After the lipoma has been completely removed from under the skin, the incision will be meticulously sutured closed with dissolving sutures.

 Patients may return home immediately following their lipoma removal but should expect to return for a post-operative visit to ensure your treatment site is healing properly.
 No matter the technique used to excise the lipoma, a sample is typically sent out to a laboratory for testing, ensuring the fatty tissue is not cancerous.
 Although benign lipomas are not cancerous, strict precautions are always made to ensure the safety and health of each patient.